slsa-framework/slsa/CONTRIBUTING.md

     -   PR title is of the form `<tag>: <title>`, where `<tag>` is one of the values in the table below.

     -   PR title concisely explains *what* the PR does.

     -   PR description explains *what* and *why* in a bit more detail, providing enough context for a reader to understand the change.
 See [Writing good CL descriptions](https://google.github.io/eng-practices/review/developer/cl-descriptions.html) for more advice ("CL" = PR and "first line" = PR title; ignore the section about tags.)
 Summary:

     -   Use imperative tense, e.g. "update X" (not "updated X" or "updates X")

     -   Example of a good PR title and description: https://github.com/slsa-framework/slsa/pull/840 (predates our `<tag>` convention).

 2. GitHub will automatically assign the maintainers as reviewers.
 You will need a different number of approvals for different PR tags.
-Your reviewers may ask that you change to a different PR tag.
+Your reviewers may ask that you use a different PR tag.

 3. Wait an appropriate amount of time to allow for lazy consensus.
 Different tags have different minimum waiting periods.
 The waiting period begins at the timestamp of either the final required approval or the latest non-author comment, whichever is later.

 4. Once the waiting period has passed, a maintainer will merge your PR.
 Expect your PR to be squashed+merged unless your reviewers advise you otherwise.
     If your PR has not been merged within 48h of the waiting period having passed, and a reason for that has not been added as a PR comment, use the PR's comment thread to request the PR be merged.

 | Tag | Description | Waiting period | # Approvers |
 |---|---|---|---|